-If the mortar joints are deteriorated but the foundation wall is not cracked or bowed, and the objective is to simply extend the serviceable life of the foundation walls, then the solution may be as simple as cleaning and tuck pointing the mortar joints.
+If just the mortar joints are deteriorated and the foundation walls are not cracked or bowed, and the objective is to simply extend their service life, then the solution may be as simple as cleaning and tuck pointing the mortar joints.
 If water penetration is an issue, then the exterior may have to be excavated and a perimeter drainage system installed.
-At the same time this is done, the exterior of the stone foundation walls should also be cleaned, tuck pointed, parge coated (covered with a layer of mortar), and water proofed.
+At the same time this is done, the exterior of the foundation walls should also be cleaned, tuck pointed, parge coated (covered with a layer of mortar), and water proofed.
 Care must be taken when back filling red brick foundation walls so as to not damage them with the impact of the back fill material.

 If the mortar joints are deteriorated and the wall has developed cracks or is bowed inward, then the foundation may have to be replaced or reinforced with a new concrete wall in front of it.
-Unfortunately bracing the foundation wall with vertical steel beams is not usually a viable option as the wall will continue to bow and crack between the vertical braces.
+In most cases replacement is generally the better of the two options for several reasons:

 Click the thumbnails to view a larger image